wjbmattingly/youtube_text_classification/README.md

 text_class_02 is meant to work alongside => https://www.youtube.com/watch?v=7PD48PFL9VQ

 The main function of this script came originally from this medium article (https://medium.com/analytics-vidhya/building-a-text-classifier-with-spacy-3-0-dd16e9979a).
-I modified the author's function to make align better with the final version of spaCy 3x.
+I modified the author's function to make it align better with the final version of spaCy 3x.
 (I believe the author was working with a prerelease that may have functioned differently).